sui-foundation/sips/sips/sip-42.md

 ## Security Considerations

-Client ID's are not shared between applications.
+Client IDs are not shared between applications.
 The same user will be issued a new client ID for each application.
 This guarantees separate applications will have unique zk wallet addresses even if the same salt value was chosen.

 The Certificate signing key is in a private s3 bucket with DSSE-KMS encryption and an additional layer of AES 256 is applied to the signing keys.
 Using AWS IAM policies the bucket is restricted to the OpenId vm's.